Dharwar Craton: Overview of the regional geology

 Simplified geological map of the Dharwar Craton, which shows the western, central and eastern blocks.
 Modified from Jayananda et al., (2018).

-As the Dharwar Craton is located in southern India, it is geographically surrounded by the Arabian Sea, the Deccan Trap, the Eastern Ghats Mobile Belt and the Southern Granulite Belt.
+The Dharwar Craton located in southern India, is geographically surrounded by the Arabian Sea, the Deccan Trap, the Eastern Ghats Mobile Belt and the Southern Granulite Belt.

 Traditionally, the Dharwar Craton includes the western block and eastern block.
 The mylonite zone at the eastern boundary of the Chitradurga greenstone belt is the margin between the western block and the eastern block.
 The Chitradurga greenstone belt is an elongated linear supracrustal belt which is 400 km long from North to South.

 Cratonisation is an important process to form a craton with sufficient and stable continental masses.
 In terms of the ages of the blocks, the western blocks is older with a cratonisation age around 3.0 Ga while the eastern block is younger with the cratonisation age around 2.5 Ga.